life4/vaa/README.md

-# VA
+# VAA

-Validators Adapter makes validation by any existing validator with the same interface.
+VAlidators Adapter makes validation by any existing validator with the same interface.

 Supported validators: